Non Toxic Laundry Detergent

 Todays Simple Self Care Tip

-Bottom line we can all benefit from double checking our laundry detergent to be sure it is actually non-toxic.
+The bottom line is that we can all benefit from double-checking our laundry detergent to be sure it is actually non-toxic.

 Eliminating Detergents with Fragrance or Scent is a fantastic first step.